icing/mod_h2/README.md

 If you want HTTP/2 in your production environment, please head over to the official releases at Apache and grab one of those or wait until the various OS distributions have assembled one for you.

 ##Current Version
-The versions here are **early experience versions**, based on Apache httpd 2-.4.20.
-There is no guarantee that thises will be released unchanged by Apache.
+The versions here are **early experience versions**, based on Apache httpd 2.4.23.
+There is no guarantee that these will be released unchanged by Apache.
 But you are welcome to test it and give feedback.

 ##Install